tobiasheineken/cnaz/README.md

 This reposity is currently only written for UNIX and only tested on Debian / Ubuntu.

 ## Differences
-Currently, cnzar can only run a subset of naz programms.
+Currently, cnaz can only run a subset of naz programms.
 The following list shows all the additional restriction for naz programs to be executed by cnaz:

 - The only supported read operation is `1r`.
 Reading a different character from stdin is not supported